SorinGFS/idn-hostname/readme.md

 6. **Mapping phase (at validation time)**:

     - For each input label the validator:
-        1. Splits the hostname into labels (by `.`).
+        1. Splits the hostname into labels (by `.` or alternate label separators).
 Empty labels are rejected.
         2. For each label, maps codepoints according to `mappings` (`valid` and `deviation` are passed as they are, `mapped` are replaced with the corresponding codepoints, `ignored` are ignored, any other chars are triggering `IdnaUnicodeError`).
         3. Normalizes the resulting mapped label with NFC.
         4. Checks length limits (label ≤ 63, full name ≤ 253 octets after ASCII punycode conversion).